Home > Statement on Risk Management and Internal Control

 Highlights of the activities undertaken by the Committee are as follows:

 - the Risk Management Committee, with the assistance from a firm of independent consultants and Management, continues to drive the risk management activities across all business segments of the Group on risk identification, evaluation, control, monitoring and reporting;

-- management of each company within the Group’s business segments, i.e. Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding and financial services, Healthcare and Investment properties and trading of building material products, identified the risks affecting their business by assessing the existing as well as emerging risks under the strategic, financial, operational and compliance categories.
+- management of each company within the Group’s business segments, i.e. Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding, Healthcare and Investment properties and trading of building material products, identified the risks affecting their business by assessing the existing as well as emerging risks under the strategic, financial, operational and compliance categories.
 The management reported the Company’s top five risks to their segment’s risk coordinator for review;

 - risk coordinators, in turn, assessed the overall risks faced by their business segments with the financial controller and the head of respective business segment/units, the potential impact and likelihood of those risks occurring, the control effectiveness and the action plans taken to manage those risks to the desired level;